-- 11 This guide does not describe: - (a) the rules, guidelines or taxonomy in use by particular filing system owners.
+- 12 This guide does not describe: - (a) the rules, guidelines or taxonomy in use by particular filing system owners.
 Each filing system owner should be able to provide such descriptions.
-This guide will complement and should be used in conjunction with those descriptions. - (b) the actual process a preparer may need to follow to tag, because the process may vary depending on the software tools used.
-Preparers should refer to their software vendors for guidance. - 12 IFRS Taxonomy content can be displayed in various ways depending on the functionalities built into the XBRL software.
+This guide will complement those descriptions and should be used in conjunction with them. - (b) the actual process a preparer may need to follow to tag, because the process may vary depending on the software tools used.
+Preparers should refer to their software vendors for guidance. - 13 IFRS Taxonomy content can be displayed in various ways depending on the functionalities built into software tools.
 As such, any guidance on the various displays of IFRS Taxonomy content is outside the scope of this guide.
-Preparers and users should therefore contact software vendors for assistance. - 13 This guide is general in nature.
+Preparers and users should therefore contact software vendors for assistance. - This guide is general in nature.
 In particular, it does not explain the use of or provide guidance on specific IFRS Taxonomy elements.